TheIconfactory/Tapestry/Plugins/gov.usgs.earthquake/README.md

 The feed can be configured to show significant quakes or ones above a certain threshold on the Richter scale.

-This is the first connector written for Tapestry and was written by Craig Hockenberry ([@chockenberry](https://mastodon.social/@chockenberry)) while creating the first prototype.
+This first connector for Tapestry was written by Craig Hockenberry ([@chockenberry](https://mastodon.social/@chockenberry)) while creating a prototype.